 - Remember that the first six weeks are a time for setting expectations and informing students of consequences.
 There will certainly be learning curves as students and families adjust.
 Be kind and give some grace at first.
 A nice option for these first weeks is to have a stack of reminder slips with the expectation and potential consequence that can be discretely handed to students or their parents after class if is late or not dressed properly.

 2.)
 Creating a consistent class routine: Kids thrive on routine, and having consistency can help them feel safe and comfortable while also supporting their learning.
 I have found this to be especially important for pre-school and middle school students.
 The class routine should be designed to reinforce etiquette expectations, from how they enter the studio to how they say thank you at the end of class.
-Structured warm-ups, with some room for variation from week to week to fit with your class theme or goals, can allow students to transition into class more easily.
+A welcoming opening ritual can help students transition into class more easily.
+Structured warm-ups, with some room for variation from week to week to fit with your class theme or goals, helps students prepare their minds and bodies for the challenges to come.
 A basic class outline that stays more or less the same from gives students an idea of what to expect and may even help mitigate behavioral issues that arise from anxiety or fear of the unknown.
 Cool downs and closing rituals, from a formal révérence to a casual high five on the way out of the studio, help students process their class experience and leave on a positive note.

 - If you are worried about students getting bored or parents getting suspicious of too much repetition, change the focus of your warm-up and cool-down each week.
 Some ideas include adding level changes, playing around with different tempos, and changing up the movement quality or direction.
 Small changes help keep things fresh while still providing the comfort of the class routine.
-More ideas on that can be found here!
+More ideas on that can be found in this blog post.

 - Spend a good portion of the first six weeks helping students adjust to the routine and become comfortable with it.
 Take time to explain the importance of each part of class: Warm-up prepares our bodies and minds for class.
 Progressions help us improve our technique.
 Phrases and combinations challenge our memories and help us apply what we are learning in new ways.
 Cool-down helps our muscles recover and our minds reflect on what we’ve learned.
 Help students navigate class transitions with focus and master basics before pushing complex technical elements.